The 6 Best Clicky Mechanical Switches of 2025

 • Gateron G Pro 2.0 Blue:

-The Gateron G Pro 2.0 Blue switches offer a moderate weight, a satisfying tactile bump, and a reasonably smooth out-of-box feel since they come pre-lubed from the factory.
+The Gateron G Pro 2.0 Blue switches offer a moderate weight, a satisfying tactile bump, and a reasonably smooth out-of-the-box feel since they come pre-lubed from the factory.
 That said, they're typically a bit more expensive than the Outemu Blue switches, and while they're often cheaper than the Kailh Box White V2 switches, they don't offer the same durability and premium feel.

 See our review